nabijaczleweli/systemd-zram-generator/man/zram-generator.conf.md

   If unset, none will be configured and the kernel's default will be used.

+* `writeback-dev`=

+  Write incompressible pages, for which no gain was achieved, to the specified block device under memory pressure.
+  This corresponds to the */sys/block/zramX/backing_dev* parameter.

+  If unset, none is used, and incompressible pages are kept in RAM.

 * `swap-priority`=

   Controls the relative swap priority, a value between -1 and 32767.
 Higher numbers indicate higher priority.